MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/ctrl-k--change-post-reboot-break-state-.md

 When CTRL+K is used, the new break state is displayed.

-In WinDbg, this can also be accomplished by selecting [Debug | Kernel Connection | Cycle Initial Break](debug---kernel-connection---cycle-initial-break.md).
+In WinDbg, this can also be accomplished by selecting **Debug | Kernel Connection | Cycle Initial Break**.